jackyzha0/jackyzha0.github.io/content/thoughts/interoperability.md

 [Source: Adversarial Interoperability by *Cory Doctorow*](https://www.eff.org/deeplinks/2019/10/adversarial-interoperability)

 > When you create a new product or service that plugs into the existing ones _without the permission_ of the companies that make them.
 Think of third-party printer ink, alternative app stores, or independent repair shops that use compatible parts from rival manufacturers to fix your car or your phone or your tractor.

+If a platform chooses to not make a well documented API available, for example, a loyal client could still interoperate with them, taking more adversarial approaches such as reverse engineering their API or downloading content and storing it locally.

 ## Data Lenses
 Source: [Ink and Switch on Cambria](https://www.inkandswitch.com/cambria/)